-Staff inquired about the variability in recorded salaries for the past five years.
+Our staff inquired about the variability in recorded salaries for the past five years.
 The Utility stated that the reported salaries are made up of a combination of salary components, including actual salaries paid or allocated and capitalized salaries.
-In years where more capitalized time is booked than allocated salaries, the resulting amount is negative.
+In years when more capitalized time is booked than allocated salaries, the resulting amount is negative.
 This occurred in both 2006 and 2007.
-The Utility asserts that this is more likely to occur at a utility the size of Lake Placid which has a smaller allocation percentage, and, therefore the capitalized time can easily exceed it.
+The Utility asserts that this type of situation is more likely to occur at a utility the size of Lake Placid which has a smaller allocation percentage, and, therefore the capitalized time associated with large capital projects can easily exceed the typical level of annual salaries.

-Due to the variability caused by the Utility capitalizing its salaries, staff has used a benchmark increase in order to determine the appropriate amount of salaries.
-Staff has calculated a benchmark of 16.64 percent based on customer growth and inflation since the Utility's last case.
-The Commission has utilized a benchmark analysis in previous rate cases.15 Based on staff's calculated benchmark of 16.64 percent, Lake Placid's employee salaries and wages expense should be decreased by \$4,128 for water and \$447 for wastewater.
-The
+Due to the variability caused by the Utility capitalizing its salaries, we used a benchmark increase in order to determine the appropriate amount of salaries.
+We calculated a benchmark of 16.64 percent based on customer growth and inflation since the Utility's last case.
+We have utilized a benchmark analysis in previous rate cases.24 Based on our calculated benchmark of 16.64 percent, Lake Placid's employee salaries and wages expense shall be decreased by \$4,128 for water and \$447 for wastewater.
+We have approved the benchmark method to determine the approved salary level recently for four sister companies of Lake Placid.25

-15 See Order Nos.
+24 See Order Nos.
 PSC-92-0578-FOF-SU, issued June 29, 1992, in Docket No. 910540-SU, In re: Application for sewer service rate adjustment in Aloha Gardens service area by Aloha Utilities, Inc. in Pasco County; and PSC-92-0336-FOF-WS, issued May 12, 1992, in Docket No. 911194-WS, In re: Application for a rate increase in Collier County by Florida Cities Water Company, Golden Gate Division.
+25 See Order Nos.
+PSC 10,0400 DAA, WS. in pasco County in County in County of the pasco County.